filkry/gamechooser2/notes.md

 ? discover how all sessions got deleted one time
 + edit screen new own add/remove UI
 + stats screen burndown chart

+Way later:
++ Strengthen auth to where I could expose this outside local network

 ## Next step
 Next step is probably to proof of concept using google docs or sheets as a storage backend...